 Indeed.
 This is where ApexSQL Refactor can do the formatting itself.

-ApexSQL Refactor is a free SQL Server Management Studio and Visual Studio add-in which formats and refactors SQL code using 11 code refactors and over 160 formatting options.
+ApexSQL Refactor is a SQL Server Management Studio and Visual Studio add-in which formats and refactors SQL code using 11 code refactors and over 160 formatting options.
 It expands wildcards, fully qualifies object names, renames SQL database objects and parameters without breaking dependencies and much more.

 To safely split a table using ApexSQL Refactor: